 (July 21, 1911 — December 31, 1980)

-Marshall McLuhan was a professor and media critic who became a popular and often controversial 20th century thinker.
+Marshall McLuhan was a celebrated and often controversial 20th Century intellectual.
 He was born in Edmonton over one hundred years ago and lived at McLuhan House until the age of four when the family moved to Winnipeg.
-Through his writing, lectures and seminars at the McLuhan Centre for Culture and Technology at University of Toronto, he goes on to have a significant impact on international discourse about media, culture, communication, and technology, having coined the phrases “The medium is the message,” and “global village,” as well as writing and co-authoring over 25 books about the media.
+Through his writing and ongoing seminars at the McLuhan Centre for Culture and Technology at University of Toronto, he goes on to have a significant impact on international discourse about media, culture, communication, and technology.
+He is best known for the phrases “The medium is the message,” and “global village,” as well as writing and co-authoring over 25 books about the media.

 The childhood home of Marshall McLuhan is located in the historic Highlands neighbourhood.
-Arts Habitat Edmonton purchased McLuhan House with the assistance of the City of Edmonton and the Edmonton Arts Council, embracing the opportunity to honour McLuhan’s life and legacy in Edmonton by re-purposing the property from a private residence into a micro museum.
+Arts Habitat Edmonton purchased McLuhan House with the assistance of the City of Edmonton and the Edmonton Arts Council, embracing the opportunity to honour McLuhan’s life and legacy in Edmonton by re-purposing the property from a private residence into a micro museum and artist residency.

 McLuhan House is envisioned to:

 • Bring together literary arts organizations, scholars, writers, and artists.

-• Create vibrant, healthy space for the arts through the McLuhan House Studio Residency Program
+• Set an example for vibrant, healthy space for the arts, for example, McLuhan House Studio Residency Program.

 McLuhan Family Portrait Collection